 Students who fail courses may be subject to retention or requested to withdraw.
 High school students may not take more than one study hall per semester.

 Westlake makes allowances when possible for certain students to participate in the Lake County Tech Campus program.
 Those students must complete an application from the office in which the student will be expected to give specific reasons for wanting to participate in that program.
+The application must be submitted no later than January 31 for the following school year because Tech Campus space is limited.
 Approved students must then make arrangements for joining the Tech Campus through their local public high school.
 They must also provide their own transportation.
 WCA junors and seniors may only participate in the afternoon program (beginning 1:00).
 Arrangements to join the program must be made in March of the preceding year in order to be assured of space.

 - Transfer credits (public school, home school, independent study, dual college credits) will be considered if documentation is credible and mastery is demonstrated.